Conference Video Production

 Key logistics considerations:

-• Space and sightlines – ensure cameras can capture speakers, panels, and audience reactions without obstruction.
+• Space and sightlines – ensure cameras can capture speakers, panels and audience reactions without obstruction.
 Consider multiple angles for key moments.

 Practical tips for smoother production:

-Communicate with venue staff!
+Coordinate with venue staff

 Audio considerations: Beware of the “automated audio” trap